Android-for-Python/camerax_provider/README.md

 An Android camera provider for Camera4Kivy.

-# Install

 Camera4Kivy depends on the 'master' version of Buildozer.
 Currently `1.2.0.dev0`

 `pip3 install git+https://github.com/kivy/buildozer.git`

+# Install

-To add a camera provider and a recipe to an Android project that uses Camera4Kivy:
+To add a camera provider to an Android project that uses Camera4Kivy:

 `cd <project directory>`